C NVERSING WITH DEATH

 My experience in working with people--physicians, healthcare disciplines, counselors, clergy, and so on--who hold to some view of an afterlife do, in fact, have subtle to not so subtle denial systems against end of life in place.
 This isn't a flaw of any sorts.
 Instead, it confirms the sobering reality of a most powerful human phenomenon.

-Is this why you don't consider Conversing with Death to be psychotherapy?
+Why do you not consider Conversing with Death to be psychotherapy?